 As a landlord, rental inspections are key to protecting your property’s value.
 They help you find and deal with issues before they become serious and costly.

-1. Create a Walk-Through Checklist
+1. Create a Rental Walk-Through Checklist

 Then lastly, make sure there are signature lines for both you and the tenant to confirm the state of the unit and all the items present at the time of rental.
+Smart rental property managers will provide a copy for themselves and another for their tenant.

 2. Carry Out the Inspection Together

 Signing a lease with a good tenant is the first step.
-However, it is equally important to walk through the property with the tenant, noting the move-in condition of the unit.
+However, it is equally important to walk through the rental property with the tenant, noting the move-in condition of the unit.

 3. Keep the Walk-Through Simple